 How does a DPF Diesel Particulate Filter work?

-We've tried to answer some basic questions you may have about your Diesel cars DPF below.
+We've tried to answer some additional basic questions you may have about your DPF below.

 How do I know if my DPF needs cleaning?